inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

    :end-before: Config
    :language: ini

-The priority queue utilizes two internal queues, for the two traffic categories.
+The priority queue utilizes two internal queues for the two traffic categories.
 To limit the queueing time's effect on the measured end-to-end delay, we also limit the length of internal queues to 4.
-We also disable the shared buffer, and set the queue type to :ned:`DropTailQueue`.
+We also disable the shared buffer and set the queue type to :ned:`DropTailQueue`.
 We use the priority queue's classifier to put packets into the two traffic categories.